telerik/ajax-docs/controls/breadcrumb/functionality/icons.md

 # Icons

 The Breadcrumb allows configuring the icons of the items and the delimiters.
+All the built-in icons distributed with Telerik UI for ASP.NET AJAX suite can be used in **RadBreadcrumb**.

-The built-in icons that can be used with the component are listed on the [Kendo UI Web Font Icons](https://docs.telerik.com/kendo-ui/styles-and-layout/icons-web#list-of-font-icons) page.
+In addition, all the [Kendo UI Web Font Icons](https://docs.telerik.com/kendo-ui/styles-and-layout/icons-web#list-of-font-icons) are also available for using in the component.

-To include a desired icon from the list it is enough to set its name to the respective icon property - `RootIcon`, `DelimiterIcon` of the **RadBreadcrumb**, or `Icon` of each **BreadcrumbItem**.
+To include a desired embedded icon use the exposed icon properties - `RootIcon`, `DelimiterIcon` of the **RadBreadcrumb**, or `Icon` and `IconClass` of each **BreadcrumbItem**.

 >caption Figure 1: